vsoch/vsoch.github.io/_posts/2019/2019-06-20-singularity-compose-alpha.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/q4dAPVK964Q" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The beginning has a weird echo (I don't use anything beyond the mic on my laptop, so that's that) and the color is also completely off (meh?).
+The beginning has a weird echo (I don't use anything beyond the mic on my laptop, so there's that) and the color is also completely off (meh?).
 I'll update you when the multi-container example is ready to go, meaning the networking issue linked above is closed.
 For now, let's jump into some basics that I learned about networking.